Recap: The Five(ish) Doctors Reboot

 Peter Davison: Have you only just realised that???

 - Hope Spot: After the Downer Ending where the editor cuts off scene 19 (the Daleks scene) implying that everything the three ex-Doctors did was for naught, the credits roll, then a stinger plays where Moffat leaves for a minute, the editor queues up the next scene and it shows the three ex-Doctors being ushered under canvas as extras to play the hiding Zygons in the gallery scene.
 The editor grins and clicks on something, and tries to hide it when Moffat returns.
-This implies that the three ex-Doctors did make a cameo in the special — albeit as extras hidden under canvas in the gallery scene, and unlikely for fans to recognize them.
+This implies that the three ex-Doctors did make a cameo in the special — albeit as extras hidden under canvas in the gallery scene, making it unlikely for fans to recognize them.
 Then again, being the Dalek operators was no better.

 - Hypocritical Humor: